stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

   # Foreword

+  TODO
+  [] Finalize the final of participants @gudval
+  [] Update final dates in foreword

-  This IST workshop agreement was developed in accordance with "ÍST Reglur um tækniforskriftir, tækniskýrslur og vinnu­stofu­samþykktir" (*e.* IST rules on Technical Specifications, Technical Reports and Workshop Agreements).
-It was agreed on 2019-12-12 in a workshop by representatives of interested parties, approved and supported by IST following a public call for participation within TN-FMÞ, the FUT technical committee on financial services.
-It does not necessarily reflect the views of all stakeholders that might have an interest in its subject matter.
+  This ÍST Technical Specification was developed in accordance with "ÍST Reglur um tækniforskriftir, tækniskýrslur og vinnustofusamþykktir" (*e.*
+  IST rules on Technical Specifications, Technical Reports and Workshop Agreements).
+The TS (Technical specification) was prepared by the technical committee TN-FMÞ (The Technical Committee on Financial Services) that operates within FUT (Sector committee for ICT standardisation) following a public call for participation within TN-FMÞ.
+The final draft was sent to the TN-FMÞ on the 2022-01-XX and approved by correspondence on the 2022-XX-XX.

-  The Workshop Agreement (ÍST WA) was funded by Íslandsbanki, Arion banki and Landsbankinn.
-This ÍST WA is based on the results of the work of two workgroups TN-FMÞ-VH-1 Technical requirements and TN-FMÞ-VH-2 Business requirements.

-  The final text of ÍST WA-310 was submitted to IST for publication on 2020-08-17.
-It was developed and approved by:
+  The text of ÍST TS-310 was submitted to IST for publication on 2022-02-XX.

-  -   Arion banki (Atli Már Gunnarsson, Védís Ingólfsdóttir, Björn Ingi Björnsson.
-Kristinn Stefánsson)

-  -   Íslandsbanki (Ingvi Rafn Guðmundsson, Snorri Jónsson, Jóhannes Þór Ágústarson Snorri Karlsson, Frans Veigar Garðarson)

-  -   Landsbankinn (Halldór Vagn Hreinsson, Hermann Þór Snorrason, Jökull Huxley Yngvason, Ólafur Eiríksson, Halldóra G. Steindórsdóttir, Guðni Þ. Björgvinsson, Guðmundur Ólafsson, Gísli Konráð Björnsson)

-  -   Alskil (Sigurður Gauti Hauksson)

-  -   Uniconta (Þorsteinn Lemke)

-  -   RB (Guðjón Karl Arnarsson)

-  -   Crossing the line (Guðmundur Jón Halldórsson) Consultant for the project
+  The ÍST TS was primarly funded by Íslandsbanki, Arion Banki and Landsbankinn.

+  This ÍST TS is the result the workgroup TN-FMÞ-VH-8.
+  It parts it is based on the WA-310 workshop agreement that resulted from previous work by TN-FMÞ-VH-1 on Technical requirements and TN-FMÞ-VH-2 on Business requirements, and which was approved within TN-FMÞ on the 2019-12-12.
+TS 310 should, however, not be viewed as a succesor to, even directly related to that agreement, which focused on laying groundwork for PSD2 compliance.
-  ÍST WA-310 is not subject to any patent rights.

-  ÍST WA-310 extends the NextGenPSD2 XS2A Framework, distributed under a Creative Commons Attri­bution 4.0 International Public License.
+  ÍST TS-310 is not subject to any patent rights.
+It is based on the Berlin Group's NextGenPSD2 XS2A Framework, which is distributed under a Creative Commons Attribution 4.0 International Public License (CC BY).

+  This means that the underlying Specification for ÍST TS-310 can be copied and redistributed in any medium or format for any purpose, even commercially, and when shared, that appropriate credit must be given, a link to the license must be provided, and indicated if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+In addition, if you remix, transform, or build upon the Specification, you may not distribute the modified Specification.

-  The Workshop participants have made every effort to ensure the reliability and accuracy of the technical and non-technical content of ÍST WA-310, but this does not guarantee, either explicitly or implicitly, its correctness.
-Users of ÍST WA-310 should be aware that neither the workshop participants, nor IST can be held liable for damages or losses of any kind whatsoever which may arise from its application.
-Users of ÍST WA-310 do so on their own responsibility and at their own risk.
+  The Technical Committee's participants have made every effort to ensure the reliability and accuracy of the technical and non-technical content of ÍST TS-310, but this does not guarantee, either explicitly or implicitly, its correctness.
+Users of ÍST TS-310 should be aware that neither the TN-FMÞ, nor IST can be held liable for damages or losses of any kind whatsoever which may arise from its application.
+Users of ÍST TS-310 do so on their own responsibility and at their own risk.
-...

 # Introduction {.unnumbered}

-This workshop agreement (WA) is written to present a preferred way to implement payments and accounts according to the European initiative Berlin Group for implementing PSD2 in Icelandic finance and banking transactions.
-In addition, banks are free to have this WA in mind when implementing their PSD2 technical specifications.

-One part of the WA is the confirmation of will to participate in the Berlin Group initiative and to recommend a common domestic platform for distributing and maintaining the products.

-API interfaces enable accounting systems, payment systems, information systems and other systems to exchange data with the banks without registering in traditional online banking.
-An example of exchanging data with the banks can be through the accounting systems interface.
-With a click of a button in the accounting system exchange of data is performed by the system in background and latest deposits is shown in the accounting system.

-The Icelandic banks together with RB (Clearing House of Iceland), Central Bank of Iceland, software companies, billing companies, fintech companies and other stakeholders within the TN FMÞ at the Icelandic Standards Council have written a standard on how the banks should conduct electronic interconnection in the construction of interfaces APIs.
-The first version of that standard was published in 2007 and was named IOBWS (Icelandic Online Banking Web Service).
-Six years later, version 2, IOBWS 2.0 of the standard was published.
-The work was developed to make corrections and upgrade to business operations that were not foreseen in the earlier standard.
-This document describes the results of the first phase of the third IOBWS project, IOBWS 3.0.

-Next phases of the IOBWS 3.0 project will provide technical specifications of the of remaining domestic open banking plat­form.

-This document is based on the results from two working groups of the TN-FMÞ, VH-1 Financial claims and VH-2 Technical claims, presented on the ÍST workshop VS-3 Innlendar greiðslur og innlán on the 12-12-2019.
-The following workshop agree­ment describes national modifications to Berlin-group NextGenPSD2 technical specifications and needed recommendation for national implementation.
+This Technical Specification (TS) present version 3.0 of the Icelandic Online Banking Services (IOBWS), for domestic payments and deposits.
+Related TS documents will address other parts of the IOBWS, as upgradess or new functionality to the common service interfaces offered by those Icelandic banks that choose to implement each specifications.

+Previous versions of IOBWS, released in 2007 and 2013 respectively, used the most recent OASIS SOAP standards at the time, to define common web service interfaces for
+for the Icelandic market.
+This enabled software vendors, enterprises and service providers to integrate their accounting, payment, and information systems with the commercial and savings banks, to act on behalf of the customers and with full access to their data.

+Iceland, with its homogeneous financial landscape, has enjoyed instant credit transfers between all the banks since 1987, with real-time gross settlements, and other universally accepted services such as the common collection solution (Kröfupotturinn) for issuing and paying claims.
+All this functionality was expected and has been available through IOBWS v1 and v2, comparable to the functionality enjoyed by users of the online banking Web UIs.

+When initiating work on the previous versions, the participants in the TN-FMÞ started out with reviewing existing or emerging specifications in the global or mostly European financial industry.
+None were deemed a good fit at the time for local adaptation, as they reflected inherent the legacy in inter-bank communications outside Iceland, even in the case of other Nordic countries.

+Meanwhile, the broader market and new technology standards in Europe been catching up.
+The Open Banking regulation in UK and the PSD2 regulation issued by the European Parliment gave rise to initiatives to standardize access to payment functionality and account information, on behalf of customers by third parties.
+One such effort, the NextGenPSD2 Framework developed by the Berlin Group, has met a broad acceptance in the EEA.
+The data model references ISO 20022, and close enough to how the Icelandic market has evolved as to make it a relatively straightforward to adapt IOBWS to use it as a base, instead of maintaining an independant linage of API specifications.

+Another goal with v3 that is achieved in adopting the NextGenPSD2 Framework, is moving to a REST like API defined by a recent version of the Open API Specification, and more open authentication and authorization standards than supported by previous incarnations of IOBWS.

-# 1. Scope
+# Scope

 The Icelandic banks joint effort to create third version of the IOBWS (Icelandic Online Banking Web Service) is described in this workshop